naifalshaye/nova-push-notifications/README.md

 # Laravel Nova Push Notifications
-A Laravel Nova tool to send push notifications via OneSignal.
+A Laravel Nova tool to send push notifications.
+Currently supporting just via OneSignal

 ## Installation:
 You can install nova push notifications package in to a Laravel app that uses Nova via composer: